CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-2/Self-Paced Materials/1_Leading Organizational Change.md

 ### Document and share what works

-Sharing what worked—and what didn’t — with peers or newer contracting officers fosters collective learning.
+Sharing what worked — and what didn’t — with peers or newer contracting officers fosters collective learning.
 Whether you write a short summary in a shared folder, post a quick note in your team’s collaboration space (e.g., Teams, Slack), present a “top 3 takeaways” at a team meeting, or contribute to an internal playbook, knowledge sharing turns individual experience into agency-wide progress.

 ### Final thoughts